Festive Finances: How to Save Money This Christmas

 8. Use debit over credit

 Did you know that people are much more likely to overspend when using credit instead of money they already have?
-There are multiple studies to back this up: one classic study by the Massachusetts Institute of Technology found people who paid via credit card were willing to pay up to twice as much for the same item as people who used plain old cash!
+Multiple studies back this up: one classic study by the Massachusetts Institute of Technology found people who paid via credit card were willing to pay up to twice as much for the same item as people who used plain old cash!

 Other studies by Dun & Bradstreet (illion in Australia) and The Federal Reserve Bank of Boston found this disparity to be between 12% - 18%.

 This preference for buying things on debt becomes more of a problem at Christmas time.
-Finder research from 2022 revealed that almost half (49%) of Australians racked up Christmas debt, with 36% taking up to five months to pay it all off.
+Finder research from 2024 revealed that 38% of Australians racked up Christmas debt, with 15% taking up to five months to pay it all off.

-Credit cards can charge very high interest rates, too.
-Whenever possible, use a debit card (or cash) instead of a credit card for your Christmas spending to avoid accruing credit card debt.
+Credit cards can also charge very high interest rates.
+To avoid accruing credit card debt, use a debit card (or cash) instead of a credit card for your Christmas spending.

 9. Avoid Buy Now, Pay Later (BNPL)